conventional-changelog/releaser-tools/README.md

 ### How do I setup my token for cli?

 [Create a new token](https://github.com/settings/tokens/new) and set your environment variable `CONVENTIONAL_GITHUB_RELEASER_TOKEN` to the token you just created.
 You can google [How to set environment variable](https://www.google.com.au/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#q=how%20to%20set%20environment%20variable).
 The scopes for the token you need is `public_repo` or `repo` (if you need to access private repos).
 [More details](https://developer.github.com/v3/oauth/#scopes).

+### What's the recommended workflow?

+1. Make changes
+2. Commit those changes
+3. Make sure Travis turns green
+4. Bump version in `package.json`
+5. Commit `package.json` files
+6. Tag
+7. Push
+8. `conventionalGithubReleaser`

+You have to have a tag to make a release. hence `gitRawCommitsOpts.to` defaults to the latest semver tag.

 ## Related